Omoyi/3D-Device-View-Prototype/README.md

 - Internal Wiring / Connections: Electrical pathways (traces on PCB, wires) connecting all components.

 - LED Indicator (Optional but Recommended): A small light to indicate power status, charging, or low battery.

+- Microphone: captures audio from the environment and helps detect child crying.

 ## Development History (Major Changes)
 This prototype was developed iteratively, with key features added in stages: